Part 1 – Write a resume that generates results

 Show you are results-oriented.
 Wherever possible, prove that you have the desired qualifications through clear strong statement of accomplishments, rather than a statement of potentials, talents, or responsibilities.
 Indicate results of work done, and quantify these accomplishment whenever appropriate.
 For example: “Initiated and directed complete automation of the Personnel Department, resulting in time-cost savings of over 25%.”
 Additionally, preface skill and experience statements with the adjectives “proven” and “demonstrated” to create this results-orientation.

 Writing is concise and to the point.
 Keep sentences as short and direct as possible.
 Eliminate any extraneous information and any repetitions.
 Don’t use three examples when one will suffice.
 Say what you want to say in the most direct way possible, rather than trying to impress with bigger words or more complex sentences.
-For example: “coordinated eight city-wide fund-raising events, raising 250% more than expected goal” rather than “was involved in the coordination of six fund- raising dinners and two fund-raising walkathons which attracted participants throughout St. Louis and were so extremely successful that they raised $5,000 (well beyond the $2,000 goal).”
+For example: “coordinated eight city-wide fund-raising events, raising five times as much as the expected $50,000 goal” rather than “was involved in the coordination of six fund-raising dinners and two fund-raising walkathons which attracted participants throughout St. Louis and extremely successful.”

 Vary long sentences (if these are really necessary) with short punchy sentences.
 Use phrases rather than full sentences when phrases are possible, and start sentences with verbs, eliminating pronouns (“I”, “he” or “she”).
 Vary words: Don’t repeat a “power” verb or adjective in the same paragraph.
 Use commas to clarify meaning and make reading easier.
 Remain consistent in writing decisions such as use of abbreviations and capitalizations.